Find (Unix)

-find is a shell command that locates files based on search criteria and performs actions on the matching files such as printing the file system path to the standard output.
+find is a shell command that locates files (Note: Per normal Unix terminology, a file is a file system entry, which can be of any Unix file type, including normal file, directory, or other more-specialized types.) based on search criteria and performs actions on the matching files such as printing the file system path to the standard output.
 It starts searching at a directory in a hierarchical structure and recursively traverses the tree although can be limited to a maximum number of levels.
 Commonly used search criteria include file name pattern matching, file type matching, and time range matching for last modification or last access.
 With no arguments, the command outputs the path of each file in the tree rooted at the working directory.
 The command can search through different file systems of partitions belonging to one or more storage devices mounted under the starting directory.
 The command is available on most Unix-like systems.

 Variants

 The command first appeared in Version 5 Unix as part of the Programmer's Workbench project, and was written by Dick Haight alongside cpio, which were designed to be used together.

 The GNU implementation was originally written by Eric Decker.
 It was later enhanced by David MacKenzie, Jay Plett, and Tim Wood.
 The GNU implementation provides features beyond the POSIX specification.

 The command was ported to the IBM i operating system.

 The BusyBox computer program provides the find command and many other commands in a single executable file.